The Dotenv Component¶

 $dotenv->loadEnv(__DIR__.'/.env');

-The Dotenv component will then look for the correct .env
+The Dotenv component will then look for the correct .env file to load

 in the following order whereas the files loaded later override the variables